Leadership in Scouting America: Youth leader training

 Trained youth leadership is important to the heart of all of Scouting.
 In Scouts BSA the beginning training is the unit-level course, Introduction to Leadership Skills for Troops.
 There are also council level trainings like the White Stag Leadership Development Program, or the National Youth Leadership Training.

 Commissioner Service

-Commissioners are a group within the Boy Scouts of America that provides direct service to each Scouting unit (pack, troop, team, crew or ship).
+Commissioners are a group within Scouting America that provides direct service to each Scouting unit (pack, troop, team, crew or ship).
 Commissioners are experienced Scouters who help chartered organizations and unit leaders to achieve the aims of Scouting by using the methods of Scouting.
 They help to ensure that each unit has strong leadership and they encourage training, promote the use of the unit committee and encourage a relationship with the chartering organization.

 The Commissioner position is the oldest in Scouting and is the origin of the professional Scouting positions, as volunteers they each receive a commission, which is why their badges feature a "wreath of service."